systemquack/csc-212-s16-code-examples/labs/Lab7/readme.md

 2. read in the entire text of one of the books in the repository
 3. display words on the screen:
    * recommended:
-   - for Alice : eat to egg
+   - for Alice : eat to eels
-   - for Tale  : tails to tremulous
+   - for Tale  : tails to talk
-   - for Pride : family to fortune
+   - for Pride : family to fashion
-   - for War   : anxiety to aunt
+   - for War   : anxiety to anything

 If you have completed this, you may be interested in going further: